fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 In this course we use the [state hook](https://reactjs.org/docs/hooks-state.html) to add state to our React components, which is part of the newer versions of React and is available from version [16.8.0](https://www.npmjs.com/package/react/v/16.8.0) onwards.
 Before the addition of hooks, there was no way to add state to functional components.
 Components that required state had to be defined as [class](https://reactjs.org/docs/react-component.html) components, using the JavaScript class syntax.

 In this course we have made the slightly radical decision to use hooks exclusively from day one, to ensure that we are learning the future style of React.
-Even though functional components are the future of React, it is still important to learn the class syntax, as there are billions of lines of old React code that you might end up maintaining some day.
+Even though functional components are the future of React, it is still important to learn the class syntax, as there are billions of lines of old React code that you might end up maintaining someday.
 The same applies to documentation and examples of React that you may stumble across on the internet.

 We will learn more about React class components later on in the course.